2020PB/police-brutality/reports/California.md

 * https://www.reddit.com/r/LosAngeles/comments/gtjd0p/rubber_bullets_at_2am_dtla/

-### Police fire rubber/pepper bullets at peaceful protestors | May 31st
+### Police fire rubber/pepper bullets at peaceful protesters | May 31st

-The chants of "don't shoot" are very clear, and at around 0:20, the police opens fire on the peaceful protestors, scattering them.
+The chants of "don't shoot" are very clear, and at around 0:20, the police opens fire on the peaceful protesters, scattering them.

 tags: rubber-bullet, shoot, pepper-ball, protester